 - O’Neill, D. Knee Surgery.
 The Essential Guide to Total Knee Recovery.

 - Smith, T. Coping Successfully with Joint Replacement.

 Source: Drinking and Surgery

-This site gives no advice.
-Please see a doctor for advice about drinking and surgery on knee or hip.
+- This site gives no advice.
+Please see your doctor for advice about drinking and surgery on knee or hip.